Reviews Archive

 Scrolling

-C64 (US) - This version has push scrolling, its better than the Spectrum's scroll but nowhere near the higher quality constant scrolling of the UK C64 port.
+C64 (US) - This version has push scrolling, its definitely better than the Spectrum's scroll but nowhere near the higher quality constant scrolling of the UK C64 port.

-Amstrad - The scrolling here is quite poor, exactly the same as the spectrum version.
+Amstrad - The scrolling here is quite poor, exactly the same as the Spectrum version.

 Winner Is: C64 (UK)